The Southwest Shootout

 See the gear list further down for specific recommendations.
 No matter what the weather does, we’ll get awesome photos.
 If it’s exceptionally wet, some of the dirt roads may be impassable.
 We'll modify the itinerary accordingly should that be the case.
 Transportation will be provided in 4WD trucks so we can handle most conditions.
 The only time we haven't been able to get to White Pocket was in the winter when there was over a foot of snow on the road.

-- 6-Day Intensive Photo Workshop with 6 participants and 2 professional photographers.
+- 7-Day Intensive Photo Workshop with 5 participants and 1 professional photographer.

 - All ground transportation and photography guiding during the trip.